userness/Arackus/README.md

 \
 # Sending A Message
 - Enter your message and who you want it to be sent to
+	> They **need** to have the shortcut installed for this to work
-- Generate a message code
+- Generate a message code, and copy it
-  > This is stored in the clipboard so don't copy anything else.
+  > This is stored in the clipboard so don't copy anything else
 - Find the client that will send the message
 - Send.
+	> This will send a message from the chosen client to the recipiant with whatever messege you want.